ousia/from-pandoc-to-context/README.md

 I have some experience with XML and ConTeXt MkIV.
 Only as an average user, not as a programer (I cannot code myself).
 The way ConTeXt deals with XML is totally new to me.
 I have to learn first how it works.

-Of course, feel free to fork and send pull requests with patches or new code.
+Of course, feel free to [fork the project](https://github.com/ousia/context-environments/fork) and send pull requests with patches or new code.

 ## Other environments